This year's Remote Manager Report is finally here! Be the first to read it.

 That is until we realize gratitude is a solution for remote work wellness.
 Studies show that a gratitude practice can help with mental health, employee engagement, burnout, and isolation.
 Incorporating gratitude in your team culture can create resiliency for 2021 and beyond.

 Gratitude rewires our value systems.
 For mental wellness, research has shown promising effects.
 A study at UC Berkeley had subjects seeking counseling for anxiety and depression commit to writing a weekly gratitude letter.
-Over 12 weeks, they saw noticeably better mental health outcomes and a decrease in toxic emotions.
+Over 12 weeks, they saw noticeably better mental health and wellbeing outcomes and a decrease in toxic emotions.

 We’ve all experienced or gotten close to burnout.
 There’s a cyclical feeling of exhaustion, frustration, and inability.
 While the issue of burnout is complex and can have multiple sources, a gratitude habit can put individuals on a path to recovery.
 Gratitude reframes the mind towards what you have instead of what you lack, breaking the negative cycle that drags burnout out for weeks and months.
 Studies have shown gratitude improves your resilience to stress.
 Sutter Health tried a two-month gratitude campaign with their Northern California hospital network to combat healthcare worker burnout and got overwhelmingly positive feedback.